Into the Unknown (song)

-"Into the Unknown" is a song recorded by American actress and singer-songwriter Idina Menzel and Norwegian singer-songwriter Aurora from the 2019 Disney film Frozen II, with music and lyrics composed by Kristen Anderson-Lopez and Robert Lopez.
-The song received Academy Award, Critics' Choice Movie Award, Golden Globe Award and Satellite Award nominations for Best Original Song, but lost each award to "(I'm Gonna) Love Me Again" from Rocketman.
+"Into the Unknown" is a song recorded by American actress and singer-songwriter Idina Menzel and Norwegian singer-songwriter Aurora from the 2019 Disney film Frozen 2, with music and lyrics composed by Kristen Anderson-Lopez and Robert Lopez.
+The song received Academy Award, Critics' Choice Movie Award, Golden Globe Award and Satellite Award nominations for Best Original Song.

 Production

 Anderson-Lopez and Lopez, who wrote the songs for the 2013 animated film Frozen, reprised their roles for the sequel Frozen II.
 They also helped develop the story alongside Chris Buck, Jennifer Lee, and Marc E. Smith.
 Once a foundation for the story emerged, Anderson-Lopez and Lopez marked out points where songs would be used to move the story forward.
 The pair needed a song for a major moment for Elsa.
 Initially, the pair wrote a song called "I Seek the Truth" for the moment.
 At this point, the concept of Elsa hearing and following a mysterious voice had not been conceived yet.
 When this plot point was developed, the pair went back to the scene and wrote "Into the Unknown".

 Menzel first sang the song in her dressing room backstage at an off-Broadway play, with Anderson-Lopez and Lopez bringing in a keyboard to provide the music.